Coronavirus Situation Report

 “The days ahead are looking really good, based on the single digit new cases reported over the past week in a population of 70 million, thanks to the authority’s excellent prevention measures.
 We also take every precaution to facilitate and ensure our students’ health and safety.

 Asia Exchange Students Advisor

-The Kasetsart University has moved all the lectures online for the time being and the campuses are closed to ensure the safety of students and staff.
-The students attending the spring semester 2020 were able to finish their semester online.
 Kasetsart University has seized the international student mobility for the rest of the year 2020.
 Hence, the autumn semester 2020 will not take place.
-However, the spring semester 2021 is open already for the applications and is supposed to take place on time.
+However, the spring semester 2021 is open already for the applications and is supposed to take place as planned.